Dear Wall Street Recruiters,

 However, too often, what you and your colleagues do is this: dump your newbies into sixteen-square-foot cubicles and force them to crunch numbers until they turn purple in the face and fat around the middle and full of way too much caffeine.
 And you make them do this night after night (okay, except for Saturday nights).
-Instead, they could (and should) be allowed to attend all high-level client meetings, be on all client calls, even meet you’re your own CEOs and very high-level managers (which some of you, I understand, are beginning to do; word on the Street is Morgan Stanley now offers an internship, not a very highly publicized one mind you, that gives a select number of college students access to the highest level of the firm—James Gorman level—and by access I mean the ability to work alongside the CEO and have a few one-on-one chats with him).
+Instead, they could (and should) be allowed to attend all high-level client meetings, be on all client calls, even meet your own CEOs and very high-level managers (which some of you, I understand, are beginning to do; word on the Street is Morgan Stanley now offers an internship, not a very highly publicized one mind you, that gives a select number of college students access to the highest level of the firm—James Gorman level—and by access I mean the ability to work alongside the CEO and have a few one-on-one chats with him).

 Don’t get me wrong, I do understand the difficulty you find yourselves in.
 There was that financial crisis thing when all sorts of mortgage-backed securities hit the fan and misdeed upon misdeed was revealed for all the public to see.
 And since then, it hasn’t been exactly rosy.
 There have been other scandals.
 A lot of scandals.
 Whales.
 Libor fixing.
 Michael Lewis and Martin Scorcese haven’t helped, either.
 And there will be more misdeeds and more billion-dollar fines coming down the pipeline.
 But that doesn’t take away from the fact that there are some very good and very ethical blue and gray pinstripe suits among the bad.
 Nor does it take away from the fact that many of them are privy to the most high-profile, impactful companies, products, governments, and deals on the planet.